 You may be a trade-focused school looking to recruit working parents, or a liberal arts school going after Gen Z, or a liberal arts school that’s faith-based and wants to attract students with similar core values.
 Defining your audience before you shoot video helps you identify which differentiators will really impact them in your video.

 Take time to flesh out buyer personas through a mix of research and interviews with current students, parents of students when applicable, and alumni.
-Consider what your ideal student population would look like, and define a persona for each of those people.
+Consider what defines your ideal students (things like student behavior, age, academic background, and personal goals), and develop personas to embody those “ideal students;” this is who you’re creating for.

 Know the story you want to tell

 Narratives connect prospects to your brand.
-Show them how they fit into the bigger picture.
-Above all, show them what connecting with your brand will mean to them.
+Use storytelling techniques to tell them how they fit into the bigger picture and, above all, show them what connecting with your brand will mean to them.
 Don’t make it all about you.
-Focus on concrete value to your audience—career advancement, professional networking, specific experiences.
+Focus on creating concrete value for your audience — things like career advancement, unique programs, or a supportive learning community.
 Video gives you the power to tell short, impactful stories that speak directly to the audience you have in mind.

-Stetson University College of Law knew their campus offers unique benefits to students.
-With a pool, classic architecture, historic details, beautiful grounds, and proximity to the beach, it’s a truly unique campus in the law school space.
-They developed a short video for prospects that highlights exactly what it’s like to be on campus.
+The Admissions staff at Stetson University College of Law know that their campus offers unique benefits to students.
+With an in-ground pool, classical architecture, deep-rooted history and beautiful grounds, it’s a truly unique campus in the law school space.
+They developed a short campus tour to show students the different facilities, courtrooms, and communities on campus.

 Crowdsource your video topics

-While the final shot list should be put together thoughtfully, that strategy will benefit from soliciting feedback and suggestions from multiple departments at your educational institution.
+While narrative videos should be thoughtfully scripted and storyboarded, don’t hesitate to solicit feedback and suggestions from multiple departments in your institution.
 The strategic enrollment team may have one perspective, while professors working with a specific student organization have another entirely.
 No matter how experienced you are at enrollment marketing, you can benefit from the fresh perspective of current students and leaders.

 As long as you set expectations properly during the brainstorming process, this approach may bring you surprising, engaging topics to cover during a video shoot — and may even inform other elements of your admissions marketing.